sabszh/AlignmentUnderUse/data/README.md

 **Only `README.md` is tracked in Git.** All other files are ignored via `.gitignore`.

-See the main README for full documentation on the data schema and collection process.
+See the main README for full documentation on the data schema, collection, and merging process.